EldonGabriel/eldongabriel.github.io/_posts/2026-04-08-report-usn-journal-analysis.md

 # 0.0 Executive Summary

-This report explains how the NTFS USN Journal works and how it can be used in a forensic investigation.

-The goal was to improve visibility of file activity on a Windows system.
-Using the `fsutil` tool, this project shows how Windows records file changes like create, delete, and modify events.
+This report explains how the NTFS USN Journal works and how it can be used in forensic investigations.
+The goal was to improve the visibility of file activity on a Windows system.
+Using the `fsutil` tool, this project shows how Windows records file changes, such as create, delete, and modify events.

-The result is a clear method to track file activity in order.
-This helps detect attacks like timestomping and unauthorized file access.
-It also improves the system’s ability to support investigations.
+The result is a clear method for tracking file activity.
+This helps in detecting attacks, such as timestomping and unauthorized file access.
+It also improves the system’s ability to support the investigations.